serverless-nextjs/serverless-next.js/README.md

 `distDir: build`

-Make sure you don't use the default value `.next` as it seems to break the Lambda deployment, probably because is a dot directory. `build` is fine, but could be any other name.
+Specify a `distDir`.
+Otherwise next will use the default value `.next` which breaks the Lambda deployment, probably because is a dot directory. `build` is fine, but could be any other name.

 `assetPrefix: "https://s3.amazonaws.com/your-bucket-name"`

-Any valid bucket URL will work, e.g. "https://your-bucket-name.s3.amazonaws.com/".
+Other [valid bucket URLs](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingBucket.html#access-bucket-intro) are also fine.

-The plugin will parse the bucket name from the `assetPrefix` and will create a new public S3 bucket using the parsed bucket name.
-The first time the serverless stack is provisioned, it is assumed there isn't a bucket with this name already.
-Do _note that bucket names must be unique globally_.
-On deployment, the plugin will upload the next static assets to the bucket.
+The plugin will parse the bucket name from the `assetPrefix` and will create an S3 bucket using the parsed name.
+The first time the serverless stack is provisioned, it is assumed there isn't a bucket with this name already, so make sure you don't have a bucket with that name already in your amazon account.
+On deployment, the plugin will upload the next static assets to your bucket.

+_Note that bucket names must be globally unique_

-After you've configured the above, simply run:
+If you've reached this far, simply run:

 `serverless deploy`